Ruby Glow Daphne flowers

 A prized garden shrub for its showy reddish pink flowers that bloom in very early spring; intoxicatingly fragrant, plant where this can be enjoyed; somewhat leggy; very fussy plant, needing light shade and well-drained soil; never move once established

 Ruby Glow Daphne has fragrant red tubular flowers along the branches in early spring, which emerge from distinctive purple flower buds.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The narrow leaves do not develop any appreciable fall color.
 It produces red berries from mid to late summer.

 Ruby Glow Daphne is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.